 -Dates for withdrawing, adding or dropping a course are determined by the home campus.

--You will initiate withdrawal or drop requests at the host campus.
+-You will initiate withdrawal or drop requests through UNC Online.

 -Adds cannot be done through this system once the semester has started.